MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-11-Requirements-Officer-Endorsements/subpart-C-STCW-Officer-Endorsements/section-11.313.md

 (ix) GMDSS, if serving on a vessel with this equipment.

-(b) For a renewal of an STCW endorsement as chief mate of vessels of 500 GT or more and less than 3,000 GT to be valid on or after January 1, 2017, each candidate must provide evidence of successful completion of approved training in the following:
+(b) For a renewal of an STCW endorsement as Chief Mate of vessels of 500 GT or more and less than 3,000 GT to be valid on or after January 1, 2017, each candidate must provide evidence of successful completion of approved training in the following:

 (1) Leadership and managerial skills.